 Instructors should respond to inquiries concerning the forms that academic dishonesty may take in the particular kinds of work required in their courses.
 Also, instructors are responsible for detecting instances of academic dishonesty and dealing with suspected instances according to the procedures adopted by the faculty.
 Those procedures are designed to make the responsibility of judging and penalizing instances of suspected academic dishonesty a collegiate matter.

 (approved April 1991, amended/edited March 2007, September 2010)

 Regularized procedures and standards exist for reporting, investigating, and adjudicating alleged instances of academic dishonesty.
 These procedures and standards are maintained by the Academic Infractions Board (AIB).

 The AIB consists of three faculty members (serving two-year terms) and two student members.
 The faculty members of the AIB are elected by the faculty during the elections for faculty committees in the spring.
 The chair is appointed by the Provost after elections are held.
-The student members are appointed, from among the members of its Academic Affairs Committee, by September 1.
+The student members are appointed, from among the members of the Student Council's Academic Affairs Committee, by September 1.

-For a complete discussion of academic honesty, please see the Course of Study.
+For a complete discussion of academic integrity, examples of types of violations, levels of offences, and sanctions, please see the Course of Study.